microsoft/terminal/doc/user-docs/index.md

 Your default json editor will open up the Terminal settings file.
 This will be locate in somewhere such as `$env:userprofile\

-The list of valid settings can be found at [doc/ConsoleHostSettings.md]
+The list of valid settings can be found in the [Profiles.json Documentation](../cascadia/SettingsSchema.md) doc

-Tips and Tricks:
+## Tips and Tricks:

 1. In Powershell you can discover if the Windows Terminal is being used by checking for the existence of the environment variable `WT_SESSION`.